crashoverride777/swifty-ads/README.md

 ## ATT and GDPR

-SwiftyAds use Google`s [UMP](https://developers.google.com/admob/ump/ios/quick-start) (User Messaging Platform) SDK to handle user consent.
+SwiftyAds use Google`s [User Messaging Platform](https://developers.google.com/admob/ump/ios/quick-start) (UMP) SDK to handle user consent.
 This SDK handles both GDPR requests and also the iOS 14 ATT alert if required.
-Please read the Funding Choices [documentation](https://support.google.com/fundingchoices/answer/9180084) to ensure they are setup up correctly for ATT and GDPR.
+Please read the Funding Choices [documentation](https://support.google.com/fundingchoices/answer/9180084) to ensure they are setup up correctly for your requirements.

 ## Installation